Treasure Hunt: API Guide

 call.

-is an instance of an active player.
+The session is an instance of an active player.
 Each session is associated with one

 treasure hunt and includes information like the player name, the current question, etc. A session